Skip to content

 This week, do one thing.
 Calculate your true cost of customer acquisition for your top product across every traffic channel you are using.
 Not a blended ACoS.
 The actual cost to acquire one customer through organic, through advertisement, through promotion, through influencer, through off-channel.
 If you are only calculating ACoS, you are missing the full picture.

 Every week I send out a free newsletter with the trending niches and growing markets we are identifying inside Flapen.
-If you want to keep an eye on where the opportunities are right now, subscribe free in the description.
+If you want to keep an eye on where the opportunities are right now, subscribe free.